40843245/CSharp/third package/API/AutoMapper/startup guide.md

 See example 2, for more details.

 ## value transformer
-### value transformation at global level
+### value transformer at global level
-If one create a value transformer at global level, the value transformer will apply to all members of class in all Profiles (i.e. the class that inherits the `AutoMapper.Profile` abstract class).
+If one create a value transformer at global level, the value transformer will apply to all members of class in the map configuration.

 ```
              var configuration = new MapperConfiguration(cfg => {